VectorInstitute/FL4Health/examples/fedpca_examples/perform_pca/README.md

 # Federated Principal Component Analysis Example
 This example performs federated principal component analysis.
-The goal is to compute the principal components of a subset of the MNIST dataset, under the condition that the data is distributed across two distinct clients.
+The goal is to compute the principal components of a subset of the MNIST dataset, under the condition that the data is distributed across four distinct clients.

 This is achieved by each client performing PCA locally at first, then the principal components are sent to a central server to be merged.

 Each client performs Dirichlet subsampling on the whole dataset to produce heterogeneous local datasets.
-This is done to ensure that local principal compoents are distinct enough across different clients.
+This is done to ensure that local principal compoents are distinct across different clients.

 ## Running the Example
 In order to run the example, first ensure you have [installed the dependencies in your virtual environment according to the main README](/README.md#development-requirements) and it has been activated.